Could Former Falcons RB Todd Gurley Return To Rams?

 The former All-Pro runner signed a one-year deal to play for his hometown team in Atlanta last fall.
 Things were fine early but soured as the season progressed.
 The 26-year-old averaged a career-worst 3.5 yards per run and managed to have career-lows in rushing yards (678) and carries (195).

-Injuries have derailed the three-time Pro Bowler from living up to his top 10 status in the league.
-He's suffered a torn ACL, multiple knee setbacks and could be showing early signs of arthritis from overworking it.
+Injuries have derailed the three-time Pro Bowler .
+He's suffered a torn ACL, multiple knee setbacks and that arthritis talk has never faded.

 READ MORE: Saints' Star Takes Jab at Falcons' Rookie Kyle Pitts